 Avenues of honour are a uniquely Australian phenomenon.
 Australians, and in particular Victorians, embraced the idea of planting them more enthusiastically than any other country in the world.
-The Eurack Avenue of Honour is the earliest known avenue of honour to be planted in Victoria and dates from May 1916.
+The Eurack Avenue of Honour is the earliest known avenue of honour in Victoriawith planting commencing in May 1916.